xonixx/xonixx.github.io/optimize_tests.md

 }
 ```

-And runs in 1 second:
+And runs in under one second:

 ![](optimize_tests3.png)

-So now instead of having implicit logic, hidden in annotations we have it in code, in `// GIVEN` and `// THEN` sections.
-Similarly, the annotations `@WithUserDetails` is now explicit line of code `.with(user(user))`.
+So now instead of having implicit logic, hidden in annotations we have it in code, in the `// GIVEN` and `// THEN` sections.
+Similarly, the annotation `@WithUserDetails` is now an explicit line of code `.with(user(user))`.

 The `dbTestHelper` encapsulates the functionality of cleaning the DB and starting/committing the transactions, common for many tests: